clj-grenada/grenada-spec/GrenadaParts.md

 Notes:

  - I considered merging all maps on corresponding levels with the same keys, but I think that doesn't make sense.
-If, for example, there a two metadata maps with different `:cmeta` maps that could be merged without collisions, the result wouldn't have any sensible semantics.
+If, for example, there a two Tmaps with different `:cmeta` entries that could be merged without collisions, the result wouldn't have any sensible semantics.
 But, as always, you can implement your own if you disagree with me.
 I will make it as easy as I can.
  - I think that in general the sequential format is much more idiomatic to work